 As an ergonomics company, we do champion the use of sit-stand desks.
 We use them ourselves and of course we design and sell them to our clients too.
 However, we know that not everybody has or wants one, so it's important to think of other ways for employees to stay active at work.

 Here are our top tips for staying active when you don't have a sit-stand desk: Active working management training

 Without understanding and support from managers, staff probably won't feel comfortable regularly leaving their desks to take moving breaks.
 This culture of presenteeism has to change.
 Managers can lead by example and encourage staff to get up and move every 30-60 minutes.
 Employees need to know that their physical activity is important not just for their personal health but for the business' long-term productivity.
 Find out more about active working ›

 The layout of our environments can change the way we behave.
 With a few simple tweaks you can create an environment that encourages movement and collaboration.
 For example, where there are multiple kitchens, consider placing all the microwaves in one area so that people have to walk further and encounter members from other departments in order to cook lunch.

 Fitness instructors and yoga teachers can visit business premises during lunch, before, or after working hours to deliver exercise classes to employees.
 These can be offered as a free perk, or as a subsidised option.

-Provide space dedicated for stretching and exercising.
+Provide space away from the office chairs dedicated to stretching and exercising.
 When suffering from aches and pains - especially in the back, lying down on the floor and going through a few gentle stretches can help ease the discomfort significantly.
 Workstation exercises, simple exercises that you can do at your desk, should also be encouraged.